inspec/inspec/docs-chef-io/content/inspec/resources/lxc.md

 ### pid

-Returns the pid of the instance
+Returns the pid of the instance.

 ```ruby
   its("pid") { should eq 1378 }
 ```

 ### created_at

-Returns the creation date of the instance
+Returns the creation date of the instance.

 ```ruby
   its("created_at") { should eq "2022/08/16 12:07 UTC" }
 ```

 ### last_used_at

-Returns the last used date of the instance
+Returns the last used date of the instance.

 ```ruby
   its("last_used_at") { should eq "2022/08/17 05:06 UTC" }
 ```

 ### resources

-Returns the resource information of the instance
+Returns the resource information of the instance.

 ```ruby
   its("resources") { should include "Disk usage" }